The 15 Best (Not Scary) Halloween Movies

 No, not the TV show.
 This 1992 teen hit is what inspired the TV show.
 Kristy Swanson plays a flighty teenager who discovers she’s blessed with vampire butt-kicking powers.
 (Beverly Hills, 90210 heartthrob Luke Perry also stars.)

-Christina Ricci is back at it when a friendly ghost falls in love with her, the spirit communicator’s daughter.
-Too bad his also-transparent relatives don’t approve.
-(PS: Bill Pullman is said spirit communicator.)
+Christina Ricci is back at it when a friendly ghost falls in love with her.
+Too bad Casper's also-transparent relatives don’t approve.

 “Ernest Scared Stupid”